 The clergy, wardens and vestry are pleased to announce plans for a sabbatical program for our rector The Reverend Dr John A Cerrato.
-Near the end of 2022 or at the outset of 2023 (TBD) John and Mary Cerrato will embark on a three month course of renewal and spiritual restoration.
-During that time, the parish will engage diocesan clergy to lead our worship and continue to minister pastoral care.
-Read more about it here.
+From 1 January to 31 March 2023 John and Mary Cerrato will embark on a three month course of renewal and spiritual restoration.
+During that time, the parish will welcome The Reverend Richard Israel to lead our worship, support our ministries and continue to offer pastoral care.

 Sabbatical Program Rationale & Design

 As a scholar-priest our rector John Cerrato will pursue the completion of several writing projects based on his previous doctoral studies.
 Primary among them will be the finishing of English translations of the Greek works of Hippolytus, a writer of the early church.
 Travel plans include time in Oxford, England, and use of the Bodleian Library.
 On 2 February 2023, Dr Cerrato will celebrate the thirtieth anniversary of his ordination to the priesthood, an ordination which took place in Oxford in 1993.
 To be in Keble College Chapel again for that day will mark a wonderful milestone in his spiritual pilgrimage of service to the Church.